jdcloudcom/en/documentation/Networking/VPN/Pricing/Purchase-Process.md

 ## Preconditions
 ### Account Preparation

-Before starting creating the VPN, you need to complete the registration of the JD Cloud Account, Real-name Verification and the payment preparation for the purchase of resources.
+Before starting creating the VPN, you need to complete the registration of the JD Cloud & AI Account, Real-name Verification and the payment preparation for the purchase of resources.

 ### Account Registration

-If you have already had a JD Cloud account, you can skip the step and carry out subsequent settings.
+If you have already had a JD Cloud & AI account, you can skip the step and carry out subsequent settings.
-If you have not registered a JD Cloud account, you can conduct registration at JD Cloud official website, please see [Registration of JD Cloud](https://user.jdcloud.com/register).
+If you have not registered a JD Cloud & AI account, you can conduct registration at JD Cloud & AI official website, please see [Registration of JD Cloud & AI](https://user.jdcloud.com/register).

 ### Account Verification

-Real-name Verification is a prerequisite for the purchase and use of resources in JD Cloud.
+Real-name Verification is a prerequisite for the purchase and use of resources in JD Cloud & AI.
 You may choose personal real-name verification or enterprise real-name verification for the account.
 For details, please see [Real-name Verification](https://docs.jdcloud.com/en/real-name-verification/introduction).

 ### Payment Preparation